Git Hooks and Automation

 You can configure hooks to run only under certain conditions, such as changes in specific files or particular branches.

-Hook Based on Modified Files
+Example: Conditional pre-commit Hook Based on Modified Files

 -